Here is how Temperature Effects Food

 Food Safety is not all about packaged food or food from restaurants.
 There are things that we should take care of the food at home, key one being the temperature.

 Indian cuisine has a lot of cooking.
 While cooking not only makes the food easy to digest, it also kills any micro organisms that may be present.
-Hence all food items should be cooked adequately to kill the micro organisms and the core temperature of the food should reach at least 75 degrees to be considered safe.
-Cooked food should be kept at 65 degrees and cold food must be maintained below 5 degrees.
-Food should not be left outside fridge for more than 2hrs as bacteria causing food poisoning thrives at temp between 5 – 60 degree centigrade and at these temperatures, bacteria can double in as little as 20mins.
+All food items must be cooked thoroughly to kill microorganisms, ensuring the core temperature reaches at least 75°C for safety.
+Keep cooked food at 65°C or above and cold food below 5°C. Do not leave food outside the refrigerator for more than 2 hours, as bacteria that cause food poisoning multiply rapidly between 5°C and 60°C, doubling in number in as little as 20 minutes.
 In case you left the food outside for more than 2 hrs, you must reheat the food to 74degree before consuming.

 In case of frozen food, defrost food in the refrigerator, under running water or in a microwave.
 If you don’t have the time to defrost, just cook it from the frozen state, it is perfectly safe.